 Literature, Language and Culture

 The Midwest Modern Language Association (MMLA) is a non-profit organization of teachers and scholars of literature, language, and culture.
 A regional affiliate of the Modern Language Association, the MMLA provides a forum for disseminating scholarship and improving teaching in the fields of literary and cultural criticism.
-Building on its rich history, Loyola University Chicago supports the mission of the MMLA by serving as its institutional host.
+Loyola University Chicago supports the mission of the MMLA by serving as its institutional host.